View our Newsletter (pdf)

 New and Expanding Programs

-Since our beginning up through the present, Portals Of Wonder has created and delivered hundreds of custom programs on a one-of-a-kind basis.
-We pride ourselves on not being a factory or technocracy administration.
-Nor are we a multi-million dollar group of professional fundraisers, hardnosed bean counters and/or business people [although balanced integration of more individuals with those skills could certainly be helpful].
-We are simply a very small group of highly disciplined, expert artists, educators, healers and visionaries who have pioneered models and work, developed, produced and delivered this work internationally.
+Since our beginning up through the present, the folks who make up Portals Of Wonder have personally and lovingly created and delivered hundreds of custom programs on a one-of-a-kind basis.
+We pride ourselves on not being a factory, technocracy or cold administration.
+Nor are we a multi-million dollar group of professional fundraisers or bean counters or business people [although balanced integration of more individuals with those skills could certainly be helpful].
+We are simply a very small group of highly disciplined, expert artists, educators, healers and visionaries who have pioneered models and critically acclaimed work, and developed, produced and delivered this work internationally.
 Each program is hand made by us personally to fit the need presented to us.

-A volunteer-driven nonprofit community organization, Portals Of Wonder’s team has brought magic, mime, music and myth to over 10,000 critically ill children, disadvantaged and homeless youth, frail elderly and Holocaust survivors at no cost to these individuals and families.
+A volunteer-driven nonprofit community organization, Portals Of Wonder’s team has brought magic, mime, music and myth to over 10,000 critically ill children, disadvantaged and homeless youth, frail elderly and Holocaust survivors, cultural and educational enrichment to communities and other special projects and programs at no cost to these individuals and families.